Joey Meneses Player Props: Nationals vs. Athletics

-The Washington Nationals, including Joey Meneses and his .650 slugging percentage over his past 10 games, take on starter Paul Blackburn and the Oakland Athletics at Nationals Park, Friday at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses and his .488 slugging percentage over his past 10 games, battle starter Luis Medina and the Oakland Athletics at Nationals Park, Saturday at 7:05 PM ET.

-He had two hits (going 2-for-5) in his last appearance against the Phillies.
+He had a one-hit performance in his most recent game (1-for-5) against the Athletics.

 Joey Meneses Game Info & Props vs. the Athletics